demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

-IT service management
+IT service management.
 Demisto interfaces with ServiceNow to help streamline security-related service management and IT operations.
 For example, you can use the ‘ServiceNow’ integration in order to:

-View, create, update or delete a ServiceNow ticket directly from the Demisto CLI and enrich it with Demisto data.
+- View, create, update or delete a ServiceNow ticket directly from the Demisto CLI and enrich it with Demisto data.
-View, create, update and delete records from any ServiceNow table.
+- View, create, update and delete records from any ServiceNow table.
-Query ServiceNow data with the ServiceNow query syntax.
+- Query ServiceNow data with the ServiceNow query syntax.

 Please refer to ServiceNow documentation for additional information.
 We especially recommend the Operators available for filters and queries page: https://docs.servicenow.com/bundle/istanbul-servicenow-platform/page/use/common-ui-elements/reference/r_OpAvailableFiltersQueries.html